Our culture looks down on sleeping. It can’t stand downtime. Who hasn’t heard someone brag, “I pulled an all-nighter.”

 Professor Robert Stickgold from Harvard Medical School set up groups of participants to learn the puzzle game Tetris.
 Many had dreams of Tetris squares falling.
 He concluded that the study helped show how the dream mind helps us to learn and integrate new information.
 We do not improve playing Tetris unless we go to sleep.
 Groups did not improve as the day went on.
 When they slept and played the game the next day though they had improved.
 Dreams then help us to integrate new information.
 They help us formulate new rules and to analyze the game in detail.
 We make connections and we form insights.

-In the Optimizing Brain Fitness course I am taking, Dr. Richard Restak of George Washington School of Medicine and Health Sciences said during sleep the brain plays the same patterns of activity that are involved in learning during the day.
+In the Optimizing Brain Fitness course I took, Dr. Richard Restak of George Washington School of Medicine and Health Sciences said during sleep the brain plays the same patterns of activity that are involved in learning during the day.
 The more learned during the day, the more replayed at night.